-Purple Pathway: a bespoke pathway for a small number of students (approx. 5 students) entering Year 9 who have been on the Foundation Purple Pathway and need to continue with literacy and numeracy support.
-Students following this pathway will complete the ASDAN CoPE qualifications and in additional qualifications in English, Maths and ICT at the appropriate level ranging from Entry Level to Level 3.
+Purple Pathway\: a bespoke pathway for a small number of students (approx. 5 students) entering Year 9 who have been on the Key Stage 3 Purple Pathway and need to continue with literacy and numeracy support.
+Students following this pathway will complete the Princes Trust qualification and in addition qualifications in English, Maths and ICT at the appropriate level ranging from Entry Level to Level 3.
 Work experience and preparing for working life is a key part of this curriculum.